iTroxB/Bug-Hunterx/README.md

 The tool works on Debian (testing and working OK) and Arch Linux distributions (in testing, with possible bugs while a stable version is being implemented).

+To show how it works, images of both distributions are shown.

 * To use the system-level tool as an executable from a relative path, it is recommended to create a symbolic link to the /usr/bin directory from your repository directory.

 ```shell
 sudo ln -s /path/to/repository/bugHunterx/bugHunterx.sh /usr/bin/bugHunterx
 ```

+---

 ## Use